celo-org/celo-proposals/CIPs/cip-draft_poprf.md

 scheme.

 In order to support secure password hashing, granular rate limits are invaluable.
-In order to apply rate limits on a per-user basis (e.g. restricting the number of guesses on a user's password to a constant number) ODIS' OPRF scheme must be extended to allow the inclusion of a domain specifier (a.k.a salt) that is visible to the service.
+In order to apply rate limits on a per-context basis (e.g. restricting the number of guesses on a user's password to a constant number) ODIS' OPRF scheme must be extended to allow the inclusion of a domain specifier that is visible to the service.

 ## Specification